pimatic/pimatic-datalogger/README.md

 pimatic datalogger
 =======================

-Allows you to log sensor data like temperature and humidity to da database and to show it on a nice graph on the mobile-frontend.
+Allows you to log sensor data like temperature and humidity to csv files and to show it on a nice graph on the mobile-frontend.

 Example config: